hnguyen094/hnguyen094.github.io/about-me.md

 ## Hobbies

 **Climbing**.
 I spent countless hours at the playground when I was small, and the climbing gym felt like a natural progression.
 I also enjoy being outdoors and hiking with good company.

 **Games**.
 In no particular order: Overwatch, Inside, Florence, Hungry Hearts Diner, Pokemon, Parable of the Polygons, Half-Life: Alyx, RUMBLE VR, Deep Rock Galatic, Overcooked, Pokemon Adventures: Red Chapter, Neko Atsume: Kitty Collector, Travel Frog, Duet. <br>
 This is an incomplete list.

 **Making**.
 I am obsessed with DIY projects, and feel at home in woodshops, pottery studios, and makerspaces.
 Currently, one project involves designing my own 'cyberdeck' with custom PCBs in a Apple-retro form-factor.

+I also [sketch](https://www.instagram.com/hung.sketch) (because no time for full pieces) and do some photography with my [Playstation Vita](vita.html).

 ## Connect